Project FLIGHT 2.0

 - National Institute of Child Health and Human Development

 Project FLIGHT 2.0 is a multi-method study focused on the impact of COVID on how conflict between parents influences their interactions with each other and with their child.
 The project aims to examine the effects of interparental conflict and its potential spillover to the parent-child subsystem.
-The project will follows 250 families with an eight-year-old child over the course of a three-year period, in hopes of better understanding the impact of interparental conflict on parenting styles.
+The project will follows 250 families with a six-year-old child over the course of a three-year period, in hopes of better understanding the impact of interparental conflict on parenting styles.
 Using self-reports, interparental problem-solving tasks, parent-child interaction tasks, and neurobiological assessments, Project FLIGHT 2.0 plans to:

 - Examine whether parents’ neurobiological responses to stress impacts parent-child interactions.